Ca' Foscari statute

 Article 20 - Student Assembly

 - The Student Assembly is a collegiate body representing the students enrolled in Bachelor's and Master's Degree programmes.
 It has an advisory role and is a consultative body of the Academic Senate and the Board of Governors.

-- the Regulations of educational activities managed by students and the University Educational Regulations;
+- the University General Regulation, the Code of Ethics and Conduct, for the parts falling under its competence, the Regulations of educational activities managed by students and the University Educational Regulations;

-- establishment of tuition and fees paid by students;
+- tuition and fees paid by students;

 - interventions implementing the right to an education;

 - how students can collaborate in service activities.

 - The Student Assembly drafts proposals on all matters of interest to students. and it performs any other duties assigned to it by the University regulations, this Statute and the Regulations.